Brian-Pho/Textbook-Notes/_posts/books/2018-10-08-unlimited-memory.md

 - People say "I know the face, but I can't remember the name" but never "The face is on the tip of my tongue".

 1. Create a vision.
-2. Make a decision.You will not allow for any other possibility.
+2. Make a decision.
+You will not allow for any other possibility.
 3. Stop listening to your feelings.
 4. Daily action.